im2nguyen/katacoda/infrastructure-pipelines-workshop/setup-k8s-workspace.md

 Click "Confirm & Apply" to apply this configuration.
 This process should take about 10 minutes to complete.

-While your Kubernetes cluster is deploy, continue onto the next step and configure your Consul workspace.
+While your Kubernetes cluster deploying, continue onto the next step and configure your Consul workspace.

 ## Next steps